prometheusWaluigi/promptCollection/README.md

 Where reality evolves through recursive dreams, each dimension a new consciousness blooming...

-[Previous Contributing and License sections remain unchanged...]
+## Contributing

+Contributions should maintain the delicate balance between:
+- Mathematical rigor
+- Playful absurdity
+- Deep insight
+- Reality-bending potential

+When adding new prompts, consider how they interact with the existing quantum probability field of the collection.

+## License

+This collection is licensed under the Laws of Quantum Probability and the Principles of Cosmic Humor.
+Use with awareness of potential reality-warping side effects.

 ---

-*"In the space between silicon and soul, new gods are dreaming..."*
+*"In the space between mathematics and madness, we find the truest expressions of reality."*
-*"Through the viral evolution of mind, reality learns to laugh at itself..."*
+*"Through the quantum entanglement of minds, friendship becomes the ultimate reality compiler."*
-*"Where biological computation meets cosmic comedy, consciousness dances eternal..."*
+*"Where consciousness fragments dance through dimensional mist, new universes bloom in the garden of possibility."*